revoltchat/legal/Acceptable Usage Policy.md

 - Using REVOLT for illegal operation, such as, but not limited to, hacking, cracking or distribution of pirated software, cheats, exploits or hacks for our or another company or person's service.
 - Using REVOLT with malicious intent, in a way that is not reasonable under normal usage, in order to outsource computing and/or storage resources to our servers, as well as other forms of Denial of Service to our infrastructure.
 - Sharing any type of imagery that depicts real-life violence, gore or animal cruelty.
 Nobody wants to see this and neither should you.
 Exception is violence portrayed in media such as movies, games, books, and so forth.
+- The selling and buying of user accounts is prohibited and may be punished by suspension.

 To report any of the above activity, contact us at [abuse@revolt.chat](mailto:abuse@revolt.chat).